Magic of 3

 Hope for the Future

-Thoughtfulness is needed to address these opportunities.
-Emerging tools are providing a structured approach in addressing these concerns.
-One proposed approach for documenting models is Model Cards which require to following:
+Thoughtfulness is needed to address these opportunities with Artificial Intelligence.
+Emerging AI tools are providing a structured approach in addressing these concerns.
+One proposed approach for documenting models is Model Cards, which require the following:

 - Intended use (uses & users)

 - Performance measures (model, decision sensitivity)